Decorative neutral curve divider

 One of the biggest myths is that the OTE listed in a job description is an inflated, unrealistic number designed to attract applicants.
 While some companies might stretch the truth, a reputable employer sets an OTE that is genuinely achievable.
 A well-designed compensation plan should mean that a solid majority of the sales team can hit their targets with reasonable effort, not just the top 1% of superstars.
 If an OTE seems too good to be true, it’s a sign to dig deeper during the interview process.
 A realistic OTE reflects a fair and motivating target that rewards hard work without demanding superhuman performance.

-How Your Performance Shapes Your Paycheck
+How Performance Impacts Your Paycheck

 Your On-Target Earnings figure isn't just a number on your offer letter; it's a direct reflection of the goals you're expected to meet.
 In a sales role, your ability to hit your targets is what turns that potential income into actual cash in your bank account.
 This is where the rubber meets the road.
 The OTE structure is designed to reward high performers, creating a clear link between your effort and your earnings.
 Understanding how this works is key to managing your finances and your career expectations.
 It’s about knowing what happens when you have a great quarter and, just as importantly, what to expect when you face a challenging one.
 Let's look at how your sales performance directly influences your final paycheck.